 Gavi policies and documents

 The Government shall comply with all policies, guidelines and processes of Gavi that are relevant to the Programmes which shall form part of this Agreement.
 Gavi may issue additional Programme related policies, guidelines or processes that shall apply to this Agreement after the Effective Date in accordance with Clause 17.6 of this Agreement.
-All Programme related policies, guidelines and processes shall be available on Gavi’s official website and/or sent to the Government.
+All Programme related policies, guidelines and processes shall be available on Gavi’s official website and sent to the Government.

 Inconsistency between the documents